jheasly/bp-project/README.md

 ## Populate sample data, run app

+Unzip the emailed `bp-project-master.zip` file.
+(If you attempt to download and run the GitHub `.zip` file it will fail as you will be missing `secret_key.txt` and `playerstats/local_settings.py` files.)

 After setting up your environment and installing required packages, run migrations.
 Then, create sample data to develop against using this command:

 ```shell script